 What is the HPV vaccine?

 Is the vaccine safe?
-Does the HPV vaccine have a side-effect?
+Does the HPV vaccine have a side effect?

-The majority of side effects are mild, such as fever or muscle pain, and usually last for a day or two.
+Most side effects are mild, such as fever or muscle pain, and usually last for a day or two.
 As with any vaccination or medicine, unexpected reactions may occur, but no serious harm has been found.
 In such a scenario, we recommend seeing your doctor immediately.

 How effective are these vaccines?